nominetresearch/microbit-networking-book-python/wiredcommunication/wiredcommunication.md

 electrical voltage signal.
 Then, this signal is transmitted to the receiving telephone by wires; and at the receiver, it is converted back into sound.

-!!! attention "Exercise 1"
+So, that is an example of wired communication.
-	What is the wireless physical medium that makes radio communication possible?
+Then, what is the wireless physical medium that makes radio communication possible?

 Computers, and also your micro:bit, cannot process signals without converting them to binary data: 0s and 1s.
 Also, the binary data